-Going Forward
+Going Forward:

 The workshop participants discussed the existing status of the HIV/AIDS mainstreaming efforts of the government and stakeholder institutions at different levels in the country.
 The goal of these discussions has been to increase the accessibility and availability of preventive and curative services through capacity building and upgradation of the existing healthcare setups of the public and private sector service providers as well as a range of social protection services for PLHIV and those affected by HIV/AIDS.
-This two days' workshop was concluded with following recommendations to act upon by the NACO.
-SACS and the stakeholder organisations:
+This two days' workshop was concluded with following recommendations to act upon by the recommendations to act upon by the NACO, SACS and the stakeholder organisations: